 - Glass beaker (for mixing)

 Quick tip: I’m constantly in and out of thrift stores, and they are a perfect place to hunt for your glass container for your diy reed diffuser!
 They absolutely must be made of glass if using essential oils.
 If you have a large house, or can’t get enough of your chosen scent, just get a larger container and double the ingredients and number of reeds (although make sure those reeds are long enough).
-I’ve used a perfume bottle before, but I’ve also used an old whisky bottle!
+I’ve used a perfume bottle before, but I’ve also used an old whiskey bottle!

 - 1/2 cup Fractionated coconut oil – Amazon